overbaked-bug/medical-treatment-plan/README.md

 A front-end web app that lets aesthetic clinic practitioners build patient treatment plans on the fly — selecting recommended treatments from a catalog, choosing role-based pricing, and generating a clean, printable summary to share with patients.

 **[Live demo →] https://overbaked-bug.github.io/medical-treatment-plan/**
-*(replace with your GitHub Pages URL after deploying — see "Deploying" below)*

 ## Why I built this